Minimalist design, sleek interiors, and lots and lots of plants.

 Italian brand Natuzzi focuses its pieces on “harmonious living” which we’re taking to mean evenings spent together with your flatmates on the sofa, in front of the TV.
 So it fits perfectly that Natuzzi is a great spot for new armchairs and sofas.
 If you’re not looking for a new three-piece suite and would prefer one new addition to the room to brighten it up, look no further.
 If you’re anything like us, you’ll also have your eye on the minimalist accessory pieces “final touch” pieces dotted around the store, too.

 Home to the dreamiest homeware on the market, we’ve watched Habitat form collaborations with more independent brands over the years than we could possibly buy pieces from.
-One of the most recent, the Jackson and Levine partnership, sold out online in an incredibly short period of time.
-However, luckily enough for us, some of the coolest tableware in town will be back in their stores this month – and they’ve just opened a branch in Westfield London.
+Their Jackson and Levine partnership back in 2018 sold out online in an incredibly short period of time.
+However, luckily enough for us, some of the coolest tableware in town will be back in their stores this month – and they’ve got a handily-placed branch in Westfield London.
 That’s some good karma, right there.

 We’ll gladly make time to visit H&M whenever we can, but the brand’s launch of H&M HOME gave us a whole other reason to detour there.
-And now, it’s opening its first standalone store at Westfield London.
-Everything at H&M HOME is so deliciously affordable that we’re determined to make time to visit the first branch ASAP.
+And now, with its first standalone store at Westfield London open, you can grab H&M HOME’s deliciously affordable homeware until both heart and home are full.
 The word “blessed” definitely comes to mind.

 And the rest!

 That might seem like an awful lot of homeware shops, but Westfield London has plenty more tucked away.
-All of the above are the new stalls that have just opened, but we thought, for the sake of decorating your flat to its best potential, that we had to include some of the existing stores.
-When you’ve exhausted all of the new shops, make sure to spare some time and energy to also have a look around the likes of Dwell, Debenhams, Laura Ashley, House of Fraser and Zara Home.
+For the sake of decorating your flat to its best potential, make sure to spare some time and energy to also have a look around the likes of Dwell, House of Fraser, and Zara Home.